Coltswood is situated just outside Coatbridge on the B809.

 Google Maps: https://goo.gl/maps/34HKYmUyFGzEzUDK7

-- There is more than one way to access Coltswood and this must be agreed in advance with Gary in the regional office or the Scout Active Support Manager for Coltswood.
+There is more than one way to access Coltswood and this must be agreed in advance with the Scout Active Support Manager for Coltswood.

-- The campsite is mostly uneven ground which presents a risk for trips, falls and injuries to young people.
+The campsite is mostly uneven ground and woodland which presents a risk for trips, falls and injuries to young people.
 Please bear this in mind.